Final report for ONE21-389

 Use Interlace Commons' existing Field Consultancy Program curriculum to guide the land-use planning process that includes:

-- The creation of a farm narrative identifying challenges, goals, and opportunities, a statement of purpose, and a description of farm enterprises;
+- Interlace Commons supported our two participating farms in developing a farm narrative that identified challenges, goals, and opportunities, a statement of purpose, and a description of farm enterprises.

-- An alley cropping field design, including a planting and implementation plan influenced by the farm narrative and site assessment documents.
+- An alley cropping field design was (various forms), including a planting aplan influenced by the farm narrative and site assessment documents.
+Cloud Water Farm Layout

 Objective 2 Methods: